 The Red Bull King of the Air

 The event doesn’t have a defined date—usually until the very last few days before it takes place.
-The organisers assign a two week period during the windiest time of the year, and then everyone waits for word that it’s a go.
-Once the dates are announced, the event goes ahead and the world’s best kitesurfers take to the waves for an incredible show.
+Everyone waits for the windiest day between the 26th of January and 10th of February, and once a decision is made, the date is announced.
+When the event goes ahead, the world’s best kitesurfers take to the waves for an incredible show.

 Anywhere the wind blows